-Under the applicable law, i.e., the Petroleum Act, mineral rights are granted to the National Concessionaire.
-The National Concessionaire, in order to share its technical knowledge and financial capability, may associate with Angolan or foreign entities of recognised capacity, such association may take the following former:
+Under the applicable law, i.e., the Petroleum Law, mineral rights are granted to the National Concessionaire.
+The National Concessionaire, in order to share its technical knowledge and financial capability, may associate with Angolan or foreign entities of recognised capacity.
+Such association may take the following forms:

-- (a) Corporation.
+- a) Corporation.

-- (b) Consortium.
+- b) Consortium.

-- (c) Production Sharing Agreements.
+- c) Production Sharing Agreements.

-- (d) Risk services agreements.
+- d) Risk Services Agreements.

-The most common type of association with the National Concessionaire is the execution of Production Sharing Agreements.
+Although the most common type of association with the National Concessionaire is the execution of Production Sharing Agreements there is at one least one example of a Risk Services agreement entered into with the National Concessionaire.